GRIS-UdeM/MapSPAT/README.md

 MapSPAT is a MaxForLive device that can be used in Ableton Live (10, 11, 12) or as a stand-alone tool in MaxMSP.
 It is based on FluCoMa audio descriptors (https://www.flucoma.org) and the SpatGRIS spatialization system (https://gris.musique.umontreal.ca/).

 To use MapSPAT you need to install SpatGRIS and an audio routing software (such as BlackHole for Mac and Jackrouter for Windows) to send audio from Ableton Live to SpatGRIS.
 For more information on audio routing and SpatGRIS operation, you can refer to the SpatGRIS manual available in the software's help window.
-Considering the workflow of SpatGRIS, MapSPAT can be used instead of ControlGRIS.
+Considering the workflow of SpatGRIS, MapSPAT can be used instead of ControlGRIS plugin.

 To use MapSPAT: